 “an excellent violinist who has very Good command of his instrument, but beyond that - possesses an uncommon affinity with style, Harmony, counterpoint and general musicianship, Which in many years of teaching I have never seen in someone so young.”

 Adi is a been a recipient from the America-Israel Cultural Foundation since 2019-2025.
 He has won a number of competitions, including scholarships from the America-Israel Cultural Foundation (with distinction), the Israel Philharmonic Orchestra Scholarship after Dalia Maroz, the Israeli Conservatory of Music Competition, the Leah Porat-Gur Prize Competition and the Sarney Foundation Competition.
-Adi has been a Ronen Foundation recipient since 2021, and has also been an active participant in the Musethica Chamber Music Program since 2022
+Adi has been a Ronen Foundation recipient since 2021, and has also been an active participant in the Musethica Chamber Music Program since 2022.

+As a composer and arranger, Adi has been commissioned in 2025 by the IMI to write a piece for the national KAN11 Radio Festival.
 His original works and arrangements have been commissioned and performed by most leading ensembles and orchestras in Israel, including the Jerusalem Symphony Orchestra, the Israel Camerata, the Tel Aviv Soloists Ensemble, the Israel Chamber Orchestra, the Buchmann-Mehta Symphony Orchestra, the Israeli Chamber Project, the Polyphony Foundation, ‘Keshet Eilon’, and the Israel Conservatory of Music.
 Adi collaborates regularly with these institutions, as well as with prominent composers and arrangers such as Yonatan Keret and Shimon Cohen.
+His Cello Sonata is to be premiered in early November 2025 by the winners of the 2025 Aviv Competitions and the Chamber Music Competition of the BMSM.
+Adi studied composition with Dr. Marina Geller, Mr. Udi Perlman, and Mr. Shimon Cohen, and is actively engaged in composition, arrangement, and orchestration.
+His works have been featured in the America-Israel Cultural Foundation competitions, the Paul Ben-Haim Competition, and in public recitals throughout Israel.
+Adi is scheduled to take part in the “Beating Heart” contemporary concert series for the 2025–2026 season.

 Adi has played practicums in the Israel Philharmonic Orchestra, he has graduated all the major excellence programs of the Jerusalem Music Center. including the Young Israel Philharmonic Orchestra, the David Goldman Program for Outstanding Young Musicians, and the Huberman Soloist Project.
 He has led the Buchmann-Mehta Symphony Orchestra as concertmaster under the baton of conductor Ilan Volkov.
 Adi has performed as a soloist with a number of Israel's most prominent orchestras, such as the Israel Camerata, the Israel Sinfonietta in Be'er Sheva and the Tel Aviv Soloists.
 He also has extensive experience in orchestral playing in various orchestras such as the Israel Philharmonic and the Jerusalem Baroque Orchestra.

-Adi plays on a Carl Becker Violin (Z33 Chicago, 1949) generously loaned to him from the Zisapel Violin collection, as well as a Maussiell Baroque Violin (L. Maussiell, Nuremberg 1752) amazingly lent to him by Ms. Kati Debretzeni.
+Adi plays on a Carl Becker Violin (Z33 Chicago, 1949) generously loaned to him from the Zisapel Violin collection, as well as a Maussiell Baroque Violin (L. Maussiell, Nuremberg 1752) lent to him by Kati Debretzeni.

 Adi currently resides in Tel-Aviv, his favorite TV show is most certainly "Heartstopper", he enjoys making various types of soups and spending quality time with his friends and his dear partner.